-	When Qualcomm was previewing the new Spectra ISP earlier this year, it talked about three new modules that support iris authentication as well as active and passive depth sensing.
+When Qualcomm was previewing the new Spectra ISP in the summer of 2017, it talked about three new modules that support iris authentication as well as active and passive depth sensing.
 The iris scanning will help with phone unlocking features while depth sensing can assist with everything from more realistic blur effects on portrait photos to improved performance for mixed reality apps.

 Depth sensing will also enable Face ID-like facial recognition, if companies choose to use it.
 It could be more precise than what Apple's achieved too; whereas the iPhone X uses a web of 30,000 infrared dots for mapping purposes, Qualcomm's system uses 50,000.

 What Modem Will the Snapdragon 845 Use?

 A key component of the Snapdragon 845 is the new mobile processor's X20 modem.
 Like its predecessor, the X16, this new modem can deliver Gigabit LTE speeds of 1,000 Mbps — at least on cellular networks that are optimized to support it.